THE MOST CAPABLE COMPACT SUV EVER

-With a few guidelines and some good old-fashioned common sense, almost anyone can drive off-road in a Jeep® 4x4 vehicle.
+With a few guidelines and some good old-fashioned common sense, almost anyone can drive off-road in a Jeep® 4x4.
 Simply click on an item in the table of contents for a few of the basics.
 And be sure to get those thumbs up!

 Once off-road, put your vehicle in 4WD whenever you anticipate a situation that will demand the additional traction.
-It is difficult to engage 4WD after you get stuck.
-You’ll also want to get into the habit of looking over your hood, scanning left to right so you can clearly see what you’re approaching on the trail.
-If you’re just watching the left tyre, there’s a good chance you’ll get the right tyre in trouble.
-Avoid putting your head outside the vehicle to see what’s coming (that’s what the folding windshield+ on Jeep® Wrangler is for).
+It's difficult to engage 4WD after you get stuck.
+You'll also want to get into the habit of looking over your hood, scanning left to right so you can clearly see what you're approaching on the trail.
+If you're just watching the left tyre, there's a good chance you'll get the right tyre in trouble.
+Avoid putting your head outside the vehicle to see what's coming (that's what Wrangler's folding windshield is for).
 Also, many trail masters recommend keeping your thumbs up and out of the way of the steering wheel spokes in rough terrain.
 For example, if your tyre suddenly falls off a rock, your steering wheel could quickly rotate and catch your thumb with a spoke — ouch!
 Generally, vehicles with power steering, like all Jeep® vehicles, lessen the chance of sudden steering wheel rotation.

 Speed and power are not required in rough off-road driving.
 In low-range 4WD, the low gearing and low speed of Jeep® vehicles at idle will generally pull you over obstacles.
 In many cases, with manual transmissions, letting the clutch out slowly and allowing the vehicle to crawl over obstacles in the lowest gear is the best scenario.
-As a matter of fact, on the Rubicon Trail, the average speed is a mere 1-8 kph.
+As a matter of fact, on the Rubicon Trail, the average speed is a mere 2 to 8 kilometres per hour.

 We call it "crawling" for a reason.
 Use a low gear and low-range 4WD and just let the vehicle crawl and idle (with as little throttle as needed) when going over obstacles like rocks or logs.
 Never straddle rocks.
-A vehicle with 250 mm of ground clearance will not go over a 300 mm rock!
+A vehicle with 25 cm of ground clearance will not go over a 30 cm rock!
 Maneuver the tyre on top of the rocks and crawl over them slowly.
-If you hear scraping, don’t panic.
-Your Jeep® 4x4 vehicle’s skid plates and rock rails (this equipment varies depending on what Jeep 4x4 vehicle and packages have been purchased or leased) will take the brunt of the beating.
-Dropping tyre pressure 30 to 50 kPa improves traction and helps avoid tyre punctures.
-(Return to normal pressure after use in these conditions).
-Remember, the ideal speed for rock crawling is 1-5 kph.
+If you hear scraping, don't panic.
+Your Jeep® 4x4's skid plates and rock rails (this equipment varies depending on what Jeep® 4x4 and packages have been purchased or leased) will take the brunt of the beating.
+Dropping tyre pressure improves traction and helps avoid tyre punctures.
+(Return to normal pressure after use in these conditions.)
+Remember, the ideal speed for rock crawling is 2 to 4 kilometres per hour.